openSUSE/news-o-o/_posts/2015-08-28-opensuse-asia-summit-2015-call-for-sponsorship.markdown

 ---
 author: Manu Gupta
+comments: true
 date: 2015-08-28 05:10:25+00:00
 layout: post
 link: https://news.opensuse.org/2015/08/28/opensuse-asia-summit-2015-call-for-sponsorship/
+slug: opensuse-asia-summit-2015-call-for-sponsorship
-title: "openSUSE Asia Summit 2015 Call for Sponsorship"
+title: openSUSE Asia Summit 2015 Call for Sponsorship
+wordpress_id: 19451
 categories:
 - Announcements
 - Events
 - Summit
 ---

 The openSUSE.Asia Committee seeks sponsors for the second edition of openSUSE.Asia Summit that will take place in Taipei city, Taiwan from 5th and 6th of December 2015.
 We expect about 200 attendees ranging from developers, regular users and power users to attend the summit.
 The sponsorship amount will cover travel costs for speakers and some attendees, as well as the cost of facilities.

 <!-- more -->